Public Health Insurance in Germany for Freelancers Explained

 If you are unhappy with your current public health insurance in Germany, you can easily switch to another provider – no questions asked.
 When you want to change your health insurance provider, you have to get in touch with your new provider and send them all the necessary details.
 The new health insurance provider de-registers you from your current provider on your behalf.

-In some cases, you may have to notify your current health insurance provider in writing as well.
+In some cases, you may also have to notify your current health insurance provider in writing.

 5) Can International Freelancers Get Public Health Insurance in Germany?